DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/tilesets.md

 **Spritesheets** are tilesets that contain every iteration of a sprite needed for its animations.

 Spritesheets are handled like tilesets within Tiled and the [encoder](encoder).
-They are not required to be square, strictly speaking, but non-square spritesheets currently (as of mid 2024) crash the game when the tile goes offscreen, so best to keep everything square for now.
+They are not required to be square, strictly speaking, but non-square spritesheets currently (as of August 2024) crash the game when the tile goes partially offscreen, so best to keep everything square for now.

 ## Other Kinds of Tilesets